kamranmuazzam/uloom/documents/surgery/general principles/sections/surgical_infection.typ

 - History of wound + characteristic spasms = diagnostic.
 === Management
 + *Neutralize Unbound Toxin*
-  -
   - Human Tetanus Immunoglobulin (TIG) 3000–6000 IU IM (or equine ATS if TIG unavailable).
 + *Prevent Further Toxin Production*
-  -
   - Wound debridement — remove necrotic tissue and source of anaerobic growth.
   - *Antibiotics*:
     - Metronidazole 500 mg IV q8h (preferred).
     - Penicillin G is also effective but may exacerbate spasms (GABA antagonism).
 + *Control Muscle Spasms*
-  -
   - Benzodiazepines (e.g., diazepam) to sedate and relax muscles.
   - Magnesium sulfate (in ICU settings) may help reduce autonomic instability.
   - Tracheostomy may be required for airway protection if spasms severe.
 + *Supportive Care*
-  -
   - Quiet, dark room (minimal stimuli).
   - Nutrition via NG tube.
   - Maintain airway, monitor vitals.
 + *Active Immunization*
-  -
   - Tetanus toxoid given during recovery (disease does not confer immunity).
 === Prognosis
 Mortality remains high if untreated (up to 80%), but with modern intensive care, survival > 85% is possible in well-managed patients.

-== Wound
+_Spasms reverse and Trismus goes last, weeks to months_ == Wound
-definition : A wound is a break in the continuity of tissue, whether caused by trauma or surgical incision, with or without loss of structure or function.
+*Definition*: A wound is a break in the continuity of tissue, whether caused by trauma or surgical incision, with or without loss of structure or function.

 === Classification of Wound
 + *Based on Etiology / Cause*
-  - *Type*: Example
   - *Traumatic*: Incised, lacerated, contused, penetrating, crush injuries
   - *Surgical (Incised / Clean)*: Planned incisions under aseptic conditions
   - *Infective*: Abscess, carbuncle